pillowlab/GLMspiketools/README.md

   design matrix that was more memory efficient (albeit slightly slower).
 If memory issues are a problem, due to large stimulus or coupling from many neurons, we suggest checking out version v1.
-(In the shell: `git git checkout tags/v1`).
+(In the shell: `git checkout tags/v1`).
 Note release v1 requires mex for compiling several functions written in C.